Bachelor's Degree - in English

 BA study programme consists of six semesters: five semesters at the University of Wroclaw and one semester of mobility arranged within ERASMUS+ at one of the Partner Universities abroad.
 Students take the opportunity to study the most important topics related to contemporary politics, security and media as well as key issues related to social sciences - taught by our highly qualified academic staff.
 The Institute also encourages students to develop their professional careers during studies by providing them with the opportunity to have an internship.
 In order to accomplish it institutional partnerships with numerous, public and private entities are blossomed.

-There are lots of possibilities as Wroclaw is the place where you may find for instance the
+There are lots of possibilities as Wroclaw is the place where you may find for instance the Information Office of the European Parliament, European Commission and variety of international companies (HP, IBM).

 Graduates of the speciality course in “Comparative Politics” are proficient in performing comparative analyses – the knowledge and skills that prove useful for further academic development on Master’s and doctoral degree programmes, as well as being increasingly favoured by employers in the public and private sectors alike.

-Those graduating in “Media and Politics”possess both theoretical knowledge and practical skills in the field of social and political communication, which make them ideal candidates for the positions of media advisers, creators of media content, specialists of media in politics, and specialists for social communication.
+Those graduating in “Media and Politics” possess both theoretical knowledge and practical skills in the field of social and political communication, which make them ideal candidates for the positions of media advisers, creators of media content, specialists of media in politics, and specialists for social communication.
 Their potential opportunities of employment come from advertising agencies, institutes for market research, PR departments at public and commercial institutions, media organisations, NGOs, political organisations, development agencies, and public administration bodies.

 Students completing their speciality course in “Global Security” are knowledgeable about the threats to contemporary international order and how to counter them.
 Allowing them to identify threats to contemporary social, political, and economic order, the knowledge acquired on the course also makes them recognised as valuable assets by crisis management teams as well as international organisations and associations that specialise in promoting human rights, resolving violent conflicts, etc.